AloisSeckar/demos-java/CONTRIBUTING.md

 ## Contributions

+**If you want to help with some issue, please check if it not assigned yet first!** Lets avoid unncessesary conflicts and disappointments before they can happen.

 Currently, the focus is on implementing demos for all features of [JDK 25](https://github.com/AloisSeckar/demos-java/issues/29), [JDK 24](https://github.com/AloisSeckar/demos-java/issues/28) and [JDK 23](https://github.com/AloisSeckar/demos-java/issues/1), in given order.
 However, if you feel like creating demo for some older JEP, you are very much welcome to do so!
 Just let me know by opening an issue, so it can be properly tracked and your contribution can be recognized.
 Rememeber, most of the JEPs are not covered at all so far.

 A number of demos exist already, but they're not fully transferred to the new style (with Markdown comments).
 So this is also an option of how to help.